top of page

 One sure fire way to get stuck when you write is to hear your college English class professor in your head.
 Kick her out!
 No one wants to read a memoir that sounds like an academic paper, not even the academics.
 Write like you are telling the story out loud around a campfire, or with your grandchildren gathered on the floor around your rocking chair.
 Your speaking voice holds your personality, and that’s what readers want to hear.

 Avoid like Covid and shingles (or an STI if you're in a younger generation) a dry, sterile, precise, formal writing voice.
 If sass and sarcasm are a trademark of your personality, don't avoid that in your memoir --- but do use it carefully and get feedback on it.
-Not all readers will get the humor of that.
+Not all readers will get the humor you intend.

 How I do it ---- No kidding, I imagine I’m sitting at a bar with a new lover and it’s vitally important that I spill my guts and spin a storytelling spell that gets laughs and tears and hopefully some empathy, and maybe a lobster dinner after.
 (See what I mean?)